 As aforementioned, PHP is technically considered outpatient.
-That means in order to qualify as a PHP program, clients cannot live on property.
+That means to qualify as a PHP program, clients cannot live on the property.
 That means the addiction treatment facility itself does not provide living arrangements for the clients.
 Alternative housing must be acquired.

 That is not to say that the addiction treatment facility can not offer clients direction in finding alternative housing.
 Many times, PHP clients will live in sober living homes or transitional living houses.
 These are houses that may be either privately operated or state-run.
 Typically, these houses are correlated to a specific treatment program.

 Regardless of the situation, at the end of the treatment day, partial hospitalization clients are to return to their own places of living.
 They do not pack up and return to a residence at the treatment facility or merely walk back to their own rooms in the facility.
 PHP days are conducted on a “part-time” outpatient basis.

 While every single partial hospitalization program is unique and may have different treatment models, some of the various types of therapy you can expect to encounter are:

 Various Types Of Therapy You Can Expect To Encounter Re: